rsyslog/rsyslog/source/configuration/modules/omoracle.rst

         This is an output module feeding directly to an Oracle database.
-It uses Oracle Call Interface, a propietary module provided by Oracle.
+It uses Oracle Call Interface, a proprietary module provided by Oracle.

         Selector lines to be used are of this form: